oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 | Message | Transfer Specifications<br>(OpenC2-over-HTTPS, OpenC2-over-CoAP, …) |
 | Secure Transport | HTTPS, CoAP, MQTT, OpenDXL, ... |

-* The **Secure Transport** layer provides a communication path between the producer and the consumer.
+* The **Secure Transport** layer provides a communication path between the Producer and the Consumer.
 OpenC2 can be layered over any standard transport protocol.
 * The **Message** layer provides a transport- and content-independent mechanism for conveying requests, responses, and notifications.
 A transfer specification maps transport-specific protocol elements to a transport-independent set of message elements consisting of content and associated metadata.
 * The **Common Content** layer defines the structure of OpenC2 Commands and Responses and a set of common language elements used to construct them.
 * The **Function-specific Content** layer defines the language elements used to support a particular cyber defense function.
 An actuator profile defines the implementation conformance requirements for that function.
 OpenC2 Producers and Consumers will support one or more profiles.

-The components of an OpenC2 Command are an action (what is to be done), a target (what is being acted upon), an optional actuator (what is performing the Command), and Command Arguments, which influence how the Command is to be performed.
-An action coupled with a target is sufficient to describe a complete OpenC2 Command.
-Though optional, the inclusion of an actuator and/or Command Arguments provides additional precision to a Command.
+The components of an OpenC2 Command are an Action (what is to be done), a Target (what is being acted upon), an optional Actuator (what is performing the Command), and Command Arguments, which influence how the Command is to be performed.
+An Action coupled with a Target is sufficient to describe a complete OpenC2 Command.
+Though optional, the inclusion of an Actuator and/or Command Arguments provides additional precision to a Command.

 The components of an OpenC2 Response are a numerical status code, an optional status text string, and optional results.
-The format of the results, if included, depend on the type or response being transferred.
+The format of the results, if included, depend on the type or Response being transferred.

 ## 1.7 Goal
 The goal of the OpenC2 Language Specification is to provide a language for interoperating between functional elements of cyber defense systems.
 This language used in conjunction with OpenC2 Actuator Profiles and OpenC2 Transfer Specifications allows for vendor-agnostic cybertime response to attacks.